sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

      - It ranks rows within a group using a windows function.
    * - Sample
      - It selects a sample dataset out of incoming dataset.
+   * - Sort By
+     - It sorts incoming dataset on selected columns.
+   * - Sort Columns
+     - It changes order of columns in the output as per selection.
+   * - Transpose
+     - It transposes incoming dataset against on the selected column.

 Columns Rename